During the years 1997-2007, there was a significant rise in government spending, though as a % of GDP the rise was less

 - Improved public finances would have given more room for expansionary fiscal policy when the recession occurred.

 However, it is also possible, that even if we had lower public sector debt and lower budget deficits, the coalition may still have wanted to tackle the budget deficit and still pursued austerity.
 Austerity policies arguably appeal to Conservatives for many reasons – such as reducing welfare and the size of the state.

-To some extent, the budget deficits of 2000s made it harder to get out of the recession.
+To some extent, the budget deficits of the 2000s made it harder to get out of the recession.
 By 2010, there was less room for manoeuvre.
 Though, the coalition also greatly exaggerated the necessity of having to tackle the deficit in the short term.